 B2B sales leads need to be enriched if they are to become prospects, and if you’re looking to increase your sales pipeline, it all starts with lead enrichment.
 When you enrich your leads, you make them ready to be sold to so that when the sales team approaches them, the process goes smoothly and the chances of success are maximized.
-Here’s how to prepare your sales team and bring on clients with ease.
+Here’s why you need lead enrichment to boost your B2B sales.

 If you’re in B2B sales, then you know that the leads are the lifeblood of your business.
 Without leads, you can’t make sales and without sales, you’re out of business.